 MOBILE is an uncivil feminist reboot of Dennis Lee’s Civil Elegies and Other Poems; an urban lament about female citizenship and settler culpability; an homage to working and walking women in a love/hate relationship with Toronto, its rivers and creeks, its sidewalks and parks, its history, misogyny and violence.
 How do we, in Lee’s words, see the “lives we had not lived” that “invisibly stain” the city?
-What are the sexual politics of occupying space in a city, in a workspace, in history?
-How can we name our vulnerabilities and our disasters and still find strength?
+What are the sexual politics of occupying space in a city, in a workspace, or in history?
+How can we name our vulnerabilities and our disasters and still find strength?.

 "I love how MacDonald argues with the canon…I laughed at her remaking of lyrics and common phrases into rebellious catch phrases.
 I delighted in Crazy Jane, the Bluestockings, the word play and the sheer fun of the book.
 At the same time, I appreciated her engagement with the dangers encountered by women and I felt outrage at the injustice of women's treatment.
 We cannot walk alone.
 We are threatened in our workplaces.
 This is a feisty and playful book that resists the long-held notion that women should be mollified and docile….I highly recommend this book for everyone who is fucking sick of the patriarchy.”"